Permits to Impact Wetlands and Other Aquatic Areas:

 were eventually held protected in trust for all people.
 The trust

-resources of the U.S. Fish and Wildlife Service include endangered species,
+resources of the U.S. Fish and Wildlife Service (Service) include endangered species,

 anadromous fish, migratory birds, and wetland-related habitats.